 Ellen Garshick is the program analyst for the Baldrige Performance Excellence Program.
-She has served on the Baldrige staff since 2007, leading projects such as Baldrige Criteria revision, research on program-related issues, and the writing and production of numerous program publications.
-She has worked in a range of Baldrige Program activities, including serving as a monitor and technical editor for the Baldrige Award process.
+She has served on the Baldrige staff since 2007, leading projects such as Baldrige Excellence Framework revision, research on program-related issues, and the writing and production of numerous program publications.
+She has worked in a range of Baldrige Program activities, including serving as a Baldrige Examiner Training facilitator and a monitor and technical editor for the Baldrige Award process.
 Her pre-Baldrige background includes 20 years of experience writing, editing, and producing all kinds of publications and 8 years as a teacher of English and academic skills to speakers of other languages.

 Dr. Harry Hertz has had extensive experience in analyzing organizational performance and strategy.
 He has been responsible for interpreting “the leading edge of validated management practice” from 1995-2013 as the Director, and since 2013 as Director Emeritus, of the Baldrige Performance Excellence Program.
 For that period he was the primary architect and author of the evolving Criteria for Performance Excellence.
 He has overseen and been involved in analyzing more than 1,000 organizations from business, education, health care, and the nonprofit sectors.
 He currently serves as co-facilitator of the Baldrige Executive Fellows Program, a year-long executive development program for C-suite executives.
 In 2013, the Harry S. Hertz Leadership Award was created in his honor by the Foundation for the Malcolm Baldrige National Quality Award to recognize individuals for outstanding leadership attributes and performance